kylematsuda/pomelo/README.md

 1. I'd like to eventually turn this into a language server, and
 2. Rust is probably the language that I read best, and the code in `rust-analyzer` seemed a little more approachable than `rustc` initially.

+The following is a summary of what I've done so far.
+Please see the [docs](https://kylematsuda.github.io/pomelo/pomelo/) for more detailed information.

 ### Lexer

 [`pomelo-lex`](https://kylematsuda.github.io/pomelo/pomelo_lex/index.html) contains a very basic lexer, very influenced by [`rustc_lexer`](https://github.com/rust-lang/rust/blob/master/compiler/rustc_lexer).